|

 halt acquisition while the computer mounts and verifies the new disk).

-- Some disk systems -- like Iomega ZIP® disks and external hard drives -- go idle after a
+- Some storage media -- like some external hard drives -- go idle after a

-certain period of inactivity.
-If the switch to idle mode occurs in
+period of inactivity.
+If the switch to idle occurs in

 the middle of a sampling episode, it's possible that sample timing will be